tylerah/capstone-project/README.md

 **Planning:**

 The project's mission is to be able to predict suicide risk from survey data taken from the CDC (YRBSS) for youth in high school.
-As such, the target variable will be a boolean (0, 1) classification with 0 indicating no suicide risk and 1 inidicating that there is.
+As such, the target variable is a boolean (0, 1) classification with 0 indicating no suicide risk and 1 indicating that there is.
 It was decided to use a random forest ensemble learning model because the nature of the project aligns with the ways random forest excels: resistant to overfitting, naturally ranks feature importance, and handles outliers well.
-Because mental health is such an important aspect of an individuals life and can have devastating affects if left unattended, it's important for this model to have a higher sensitivity score than precision.
+Because mental health is such an important aspect of an individuals life and can have devastating effects if left unattended, it was important for this model to have a higher sensitivity score than precision.
 If a false negative is returned, the worst thing that could happen is more people are helping monitor their health.

-This project will use the sklearn library's RandomForestClassifier, train_test_split, StandardScaler, confusion_matrix, and classification_report to help analyze and interpret the results.
+This project used the sklearn library's RandomForestClassifier, train_test_split, StandardScaler, confusion_matrix, and classification_report to help analyze and interpret the results.

-The following is a loose step-by-step plan of how the model will be implemented:
+The following is a loose step-by-step plan of how the model was implemented:
 * Pre-process dataset
     * Handle null values with interpolation
     * Encode categorical values